 A Whirlwind Tour of Swift Concurrency

-So, I started writing a guide on how to implement an authorization layer in our apps using Firebase Authentication and before I knew it, I had written well over a thousand words on just the basics of Swift Concurrency.
-It occurred to me that it might be worthwhile spending some time taking a whirlwind tour of Swift Concurrency so that it might set us up for success as we all begin to adopt Swift 6!
+So, I started writing a guide on how to implement an authorization layer in our apps using Firebase Authentication — and before I knew it, I had written well over a thousand words on just the basics of Swift Concurrency.

-- Improved code readability and more maintainable code
+• Improved code readability and maintainability

-- Much safer and more efficient multithreading
+• Much safer and more efficient multithreading

-- Easier ways to manage tasks and cancellation
+• Easier ways to manage tasks and cancellation

-Swift Concurrency in a nutshell
+Swift Concurrency in a Nutshell

-Now, bring that idea into Swift, and we’re talking about running multiple things side-by-side in our app.
-Swift Concurrency gives us the tools to manage this easily and safely.
-In one of my apps, for example, when a user taps "Save" on their profile, two separate tasks kick off: their profile picture is sent to Firebase Storage, and their profile info is saved to Firebase Firestore.
-Thanks to concurrency, both uploads can happen at the same time.
-When the image upload completes, the app automatically updates the Firestore document with the image URL—all without making users wait for one upload to finish before the next one starts.
+In one of my apps, when a user taps Save on their profile, two tasks run in parallel: their profile picture is sent to Firebase Storage, and their profile info is saved to Firestore.
+Both uploads happen at the same time.
+When the image upload finishes, the app updates the Firestore document with the image URL — all without blocking the user.

 fetchData { result in

-switch result {
+result {

 case .success(let data):